What Is Integrated Risk Management?

 Integrated risk management (IRM) is a more disciplined approach to risk management.
 It uses technology to identify threats and the steps you take to control those risks.
 It gives senior leaders at the organization better insight into which threats pose the greatest danger, so they can make better decisions about how to respond.

-Integrating risk management activities into the rest of your business can generate better information for decision making, helping you to meet your business objectives more effectively.
+Integrating risk management activities into the rest of your business can generate better information for decision-making, helping you to meet your business objectives more effectively.

-- Empowering companies to manage these risks
+- Empowers companies to manage these risks;

-One of the most popular cybersecurity frameworks is the National Institute of Standards and Technology (NIST) Framework for Improving Critical Infrastructure Cybersecurity.
-The NIST Cybersecurity Framework offers five core functions helping organizations streamline the process of integrating technology risk management throughout the business.
+Common industry standards that help to establish robust cybersecurity controls often refer to IRM frameworks.
+One of the most prevalent is the National Institute of Standards and Technology (NIST) framework for Improving Critical Infrastructure Cybersecurity.
+The NIST Cybersecurity Framework offers five core functions, helping organizations to streamline the integration of technology risk management throughout the business.

 Integrated risk management, however, can be hard to distinguish from its close cousins, enterprise risk management (ERM) and governance, risk, and compliance (GRC).

 According to Reciprocity consultant Gerard Scheitlin, founder and president of risk management company RISQ Management, theoretically there is little difference among IRM, ERM, and GRC.
 All three terms refer to enterprise-wide, integrated risk management, a program encompassing cybersecurity, finance, human resource, audit, privacy, compliance, and natural disasters.

 ERM is centered around strategic planning, organizing, leading, and controlling a company’s risk activities.
 It works as an administrative review.
 An organization examines its strategic business objectives and then reviews the associated information technology risks to assure business continuity.